koderjoker/gsoc-internetarchive-2019/README.md

 ### Stack used
-Technologies that I worked with during my Google Summer of Code include
+Technologies that I worked with during my Google Summer of Code
 - HTML
 - CSS
 - JavaScript